Designer

 Designs and Interfaces

-Alloy provides many standard designs that include interfaces that define their structure.
+Many standard designs are provided that rely on interfaces to define their attributes.
 Interfaces also have associations with other interfaces.
 The following example illustrates how the Defects interface inherits attributes from other interfaces.

 The following example illustrates how a complex level of associated interfaces can lead to many directly and indirectly inherited attributes from associated interfaces.
 In this case the Asset Head interface has many associated interfaces.

-The system interfaces provided with Alloy are predefined, their associations with each other and their attributes have been designed to provide you with a versatile set of tools to reflect your asset management requirements.
+The included system interfaces are predefined, their associations with each other and their attributes have been designed to provide you with a versatile set of tools to reflect your asset management requirements.
 In addition, specialist modules, for example street lighting, include their own designs and interfaces related to those modules.

 You can't edit or delete system designs or interfaces directly.
 However, they can be customised by adding attributes or other interfaces.